Find a Qualified Attorney Near You

 Biographical Information

-If you do not have a detainee's A-number, finding a detainee with their first and last name is possible.
-Since some first and last names may be very common, entering the detainee's date of birth can also help narrow your search.
-It is crucial to spell the detainee's name correctly for a successful search.
+If you do not have a detainee’s A-number, you can still find a detainee by their first and last name.
+Since some first and last names may be very common, entering the detainee’s date of birth can also help narrow your search.
+It is crucial to spell the detainee’s name correctly for a successful search.

 Why Did Ice Detain My Family Member?